acheronfail/electron-bookmarks/README.md

 1. Pass `bookmarkType: 'app'` or `bookmarkType: 'document'` into the `options` argument.
 2. Use `showOpenDialog`'s asynchronous API.
 There is currently no support for the synchronous API (nor will there be).

-Usually electron's `dialog.showOpenDialog` will return an array of filenames. `electron-bookmarks` returns the same array but with an additional arguments `bookmarks`.
+Usually electron's `dialog.showOpenDialog` will return an array of filenames. `electron-bookmarks` returns the same array but with an additional argument `bookmarks`.

-`filenames.bookmarks.keys` tells you which bookmarks have just been saved to `NSUserDefaults` as `NSData` objects.
+`bookmarks.keys` tells you which bookmarks have just been saved to `NSUserDefaults` as `NSData` objects.
 These bookmarks are accessible across app restarts and allow your app to access files outside its sandbox _provided you use the APIs correctly_.
 Use these `keys` in `bookmarks.open(key, ...)`.

 ### `bookmarks.showSaveDialog()`